eXaminator/kanka-foundry/README.md

     -   Details depending on the type of entity (type, title, age, sex)
     -   Attributes, notes, relations, inventory, abilities
     -   The Details tab of each entity will also include pinned or starred attributes, notes and relations
--   Roughly integrate the permissions of Kanka into the permission system of Foundry VTT
+-   Roughly integrate the permissions of Kanka into the ownership system of Foundry VTT
+    -   Journal entries and pages can be hidden or made available to users with the normal ownership system of Foundry VTT
+    -   Journal entries and pages receive default ownership settings based on their content, permissions in Kanka and the module settings
-    -   Owners can see everything but secret elements are marked as such
+    -   **Owners** can see all information on a page but secret elements are visually marked
-    -   Observers see everything that is not "secret"
+    -   **Limited** and **Observers** can see everything on a page that is not "secret"
     -   Since Kanka has multiple permission management systems, this module just tries its best to show / hide the information as needed.
 Everything that is either marked as "private" or has a "visibility" of anything other than "members" or "all" will be handled as secret.